Improve Your Manuscript Writing

 All materials and methods: All materials (chemicals and reagents, consumables, instruments and equipments etc.) might be introduced with their source or origin (such as company, city, province/state and country) as they are used in the text.
 Second and subsequent appearance of the same company does not require to mention the same detail.

 Standard method versus most actual methods: Except for standard methods that are accepted transnationally, all methods should be described in sufficient detail that a person can follow what was done without having to go on a literature search.
 They do not have to be in all of the detail needed to reproduce the data if these are covered in the reference for the method.
-E.g., one can say “brought to 25 mL with distilled water” rather than “added to a volumetric flask and distilled water added to bring it to the 25 mL mark.”
 A reader should not have to read another paper to understand what was done.

 Kits: If you are using a kit, you still need to briefly describe the principle used and the actual method along with how calibration was done, including the units to report results.
 Please also report on any equipment used that was not part of the kit, e.g., the centrifuge or spectrophotometer.